circulosmeos/gztool/README.md

 * **Compatible with complete `gzip` concatenated files** (aka [gzip members](http://tools.ietf.org/html/rfc1952#page-5))
 * **Compatible with [rsyslog's veryRobustZip omfile option](https://www.rsyslog.com/doc/v8-stable/configuration/modules/omfile.html#veryrobustzip)** (variable-short-uncompressed complete-gzip-block sizes)
 * data can be provided from/to stdin/stdout
+* `gztool` can be used to remotely retrieve just a small part of a bigger gzip compressed file and sucessfully decompress it locally.
+See [this stackexchange thread](https://unix.stackexchange.com/questions/429197/reading-partially-downloaded-gzip-with-an-offset/#541903).
+Just the index must be also remotely available.

 Installation
 ============